urinieto/msaf/README.md

 This framework contains a set of algorithms to segment a given music audio signal.
 It uses [librosa](https://github.com/bmcfee/librosa/) to extract the audio features, [JAMS](https://github.com/urinieto/jams) to read and write references and estimations respectively, and [mir_eval](https://github.com/craffel/mir_eval) to evaluate the estimations.

 Two types of algorithms are included in MSAF:
-* Boundary Algorithms: To identify the segment boundaries of a given audio signal
+* Boundary Algorithms: Aim to identify the segment boundaries of a given audio signal
-* Labeling (or Structural) Algorithms: To cluster the different music segments based on their acoustic similarity.
+* Labeling (or Structural) Algorithms: Aim to cluster the different music segments based on their acoustic similarity.

 ## Boundary Algorithms ##